 </html>

 Now to interact with the Firebase realtime database, you need to add SDK for the Firebase database.
-I am going to perform the following steps.
+This process will involve the following steps.

 Add the below JavaScript before the closing of the body tag.